 When Bouley closed in 1996, Mendes became the executive chef of Le Zoo, a small French bistro in Greenwich Village.
-He returned to fine dining two years later as executive sous chef at the three-star Lespinasse in Washington, DC, working under Sandro Gamba.
-During his year and a half at Lespinasse, Mendes traveled to France and staged at Le Moulin de Mougins under the legendary Roger Vergé, and at La Bastide de Moustiers under Alain Ducasse.
-He then returned to New York to help his friend and fellow Bouley alumnus, Kurt Gutenbrunner, open his Austrian restaurant, Wallsé.
+He returned to fine dining two years later as executive sous chef at the three-star Lespinasse in Washington, D.C., working under Sandro Gamba and traveling to France to stage at Le Moulin de Mougins with Roger Vergé, and at La Bastide de Moustiers with Alain Ducasse.

 Mendes returned to New York to help friend and fellow Bouley alum Kurt Gutenbrunner open Austrian restaurant, Wallsé, but he returned to Europe in 2003 to stage with Martin Berasategui at his eponymous restaurant in San Sebastián, Spain, exploring the heritage and contemporary culinary trends of the Iberian Peninsula.
 Returning to New York, he joined Tocqueville, keeping his Iberian inspiration on the back burner as he cooked refined, market-driven cuisine.